The supplement industry loves a laboratory report.

 Not All Fulvic Acid Tests Measure the Same Thing

-The problem is that numerous organic compounds absorb light in similar ways.
+The problem is that plenty of other compounds in Shilajit absorb light the same way:

 Why Some Fulvic Acid Numbers Can Be Misleading